Zoogoneticus

 Zoogoneticus is a genus of splitfins that are endemic to the Lerma–Chapala–Grande de Santiago, Armería, Ameca, Cuitzeo and Zacapu basins in west-central Mexico.
 They inhabit lakes, streams, ponds, canals and ditches, and prefer shallow waters with no or only a moderate current.
 They are predators that feed on small invertebrates.
-Zoogoneticus are fairly small fish, reaching up to 8 cm in total length.
+Members of the Zoogoneticus genus are all fairly small fish, reaching up to 8 cm in total length.

 Species

 There are currently three recognized species in this genus: